Chin-Sun/2018-CS61B/61B notes/Java Introduction.md

 #### Parameter Passing:
 This is also called **pass by value**:  Passing Parameters obeys the same rule: Simply **copy the bits** to the new scope.

 ----------------------
 #### What is Recursion?
 - base case: stop condition
 - recursion condition.

 https://www.youtube.com/watch?v=IJDJ0kBx2LM

+### Sentinel
+A special case is not always simple.
+Sometimes we can use sentinel to replace the special case, which can reduce the complexity of data structure.
+What you need to do is use one space O（1）.
+Same for reducing time.
+### Sllist vs. IntList